Working long hours in a fast-paced environment.

 - Improving your digestion

 #2: Talk About Your Stress

-Talking with fellow staff members may not only help you air some of that stress and frustration you’ve been bottling inside but also help you feel validated in others sharing their similar feelings and experiences.
+Talking with fellow staff members may not only help you relieve some of the stress and frustration you’ve been bottling inside but can also help you feel validated as you hear others sharing their similar feelings and experiences.

 It is also never a bad idea to loop your health provider in if your stress and anxiety are feeling unmanageable.
 Don’t be afraid to use your resources and seek additional help if needed.

 #3: Find a Hobby or Rediscover an Old Passion

 Do you love photography?
 Is cooking your thing?
 Do you love taking a long evening walk?
 Other than helping people in need, what are a few things that bring you joy?

 It has been shown that engaging in a hobby can help to relieve the stress of everyday life by:

 - Improving your overall sense of well-being; and